Customer Service Blog from HelpCrunch

 Skyscanner replies to the customer complaint

-Don’t forget about funny gifs and memes that could definitely turn things around and make your customer smile.
+Don’t forget about funny gifs and even funny respond to customer’s meme that could definitely turn things around and make your customer smile.
 That’s the future of customer service!

 4. Offer generous compensation